DrozdovDan/Daemon/README.md

 ### Pingall

-This command uses to ping all the servers specified in the `/conf/servers.txt` and drop the result in the `/response/ping.csv` file.
+This command is used to ping all the servers specified in the `/conf/servers.txt` and drop the result in the `/response/ping.csv` file.